pmq20/ruby-packer/README.md

 ## Get Started

-It takes less than 5 minutes to compile any project with Ruby Compiler.
+It takes less than 5 minutes to pack any project with Ruby Packer.

 You won't need to modify a single line of code in your application, no matter how you developed it as long as it works in plain Ruby!